 Although most daypacks have some kind of water-resistant property, it’s never a bad idea to invest in a rain cover for your bag.
 Nowadays, the materials used for almost every hiking pack are resilient enough to keep light rain and mist from soaking through the fabric but won’t hold up when the rain starts to come down in earnest.
 Some bags are marketed as entirely waterproof, but that claim is sometimes dubious, and they’re much more expensive than anything else.
 For a closer look at what’s out there in terms of waterproof packs, take a look at our overview page.

-If you can’t swing a rainfly, a trash compactor bag used as an internal liner is a classic workaround.
+If you can’t swing a rainfly, a heavy-duty trash bag used as an internal liner is a classic workaround.
 It won’t keep anything stored in the external pockets of your bag dry, but so long as it remains in one piece, anything inside should stay dry without issue.

 Women’s Specific Daypacks